mattrussell2/unit_test/README.md

 };
 ```

-With unit_test, here's a test file for Foo.
+With unit_test, here's an example unit testing file for Foo.

 ```cpp
 /*